Welcome to the University of West Georgia Transfer Credit webpage.

 If you took POLS 1101 at a Technical College System of Georgia institution Fall Semester 2011 or later, you have met both the US and Georgia constitution requirements.

 If you received credit for HIST 2111 or 2112 from an out-of-state institution, you will need to take the Georgia History exam.
 If you received credit for POLS 1101 from an out-of-state institution or a Technical College System of Georgia institution (before Fall 2011), you will need to take the Georgia Constitution exam.
-The exams are free for students and a study guide for the exams may be purchased at the campus bookstore.
+A study guide for the exams are located at the campus bookstore and the UWG library.
 You need to register for each exam through Academic Testing Services at 678-839-6435.
 It is strongly suggested you take it as soon as possible.

 For a one time option only, students who have been academically suspended or dismissed from the University of West Georgia may be readmitted as degree candidates after having completed a two-year degree from a regionally accredited college or university.